 Note: For Windows 8 users who want to use BitTorrent Surf, you may experience an error saying “This application is not supported on this computer.
 Installation has been disabled.”

 Simply exit your Chrome, right click on its executable or shortcut and select Properties from the context menu.
 Select the compatibility tab and select Windows 7, apply and then hit Ok.
 Re-launch your Google Chrome and head back to the Chrome Web Store.

 Must Read: Top 10 Torrent Search Engines

 I hope you find BitTorrent Surf interesting, downloading torrent files just got easier.
 Most times people complain of slow torrent download speeds, try this method and tell me what you think of it.
+If you wish to find a verified .torrent file then TorrentBox is the perfect site for it.
 I will like to hear from you, so come back and tell me what you experienced using the comment form below.
 Remember to subscribe to my RSS feed.